User Management and Access Controls

 The Permissions screen

 The Permissions screen allows you to configure access controls for a specific workspace.
 To access this screen, select Permissions under the Workspaces section on the left side of the Web UI.
 After selecting Permissions, you will see a list of all users that have access to the workspace and the workspace roles each user has been granted.
+Selecting the Service Accounts tab will show you the same information for Service Accounts.

 On the Permissions screen, you can perform the following tasks by following the steps specified in the second column.